 Purchasing details for all components are being assembled now.
 Here begins the list of equipment we are specifying for what we believe will be the safest, most eco-friendly pool on the planet.
 Also, with this pool and associated equipment package purposed to meet code anywhere in the US for this particular size pool and spa, The equipment that’s being recommended can also be easily scaled up or down depending on the actual pool size.

 This is what the equipment listed here is sized for:

-Here are links to the equipment specifics that have been priced thus far – rationale for selection is below:
+Here are the equipment specifics that have been selected thus far – rationale for selection is below:

 It should be noted that the idea of a truly chemical free pool, that gets used regularly and is permitted in a commercial environment, is not a complete reality with the technology that exists today.
 Code in most areas requires adequate sanitization as well as backup sanitization.
 UV/Ozone and Ionization are good “alternative” sanitizers, although not without their own health concerns and controversy.
 But neither have a significant residual effect (ionization has a slight residual effect, but it takes so long to kill microorganisms that disease can easily spread).
 Chlorine, with all its controversy, is still the best sanitizer for killing microorganisms in the pool because it is both fast acting and has residual effects.

 So our goal is to make this a potentially chemically free pool by connecting the chemical controllers, listed below, to the UV/Ozone/Ionizer as the primary sanitizer.
 The chemical controller would only inject small amounts of heavily diluted chlorine as a secondary backup safety system when contaminates enter the water that the “alternative” sanitizing unit can’t handle in a timely fashion.
 This way we will: